 - Treatment will depend on the cause — There are many reasons why a dog’s paws may be red, so it’s important to know the underlying cause so that you can treat it with allergy medicine, antibiotics, or potentially just a good cleaning.

-- Environmental allergies may be the culprit — Dogs can be allergic to various things, from pollen and grass to food items and fleas.
+- Environmental allergies may be the culprit — Dogs can be allergic to various things, from pollen and grass to food items, fleas, and more.

 A dog’s paws handle lots of daily wear and tear, so it’s no surprise that they can sometimes end up red, swollen, and inflamed.
-But when does it become a cause for concern?
-Dogs can have red paws for many reasons, including allergies, contact dermatitis, yeast infections, or chronic inflammation, to name a few.
-Follow along to learn more about the possible causes of red paws on dogs, plus treatment and prevention tips.
+But what causes a dog’s paws to be red?
+There are several potential reasons why your dog’s paws could be red, including allergies, contact dermatitis, burns or lesions, and even some more serious conditions like parasites, bacterial infections, and pododermatitis.
+Read along to learn more about the possible causes of red paws on dogs, plus treatment and prevention tips.

 13 potential causes of red paws

 This condition can be defined as inflammation of the skin and lesions on the paw.
 Affected areas may include interdigital spaces, footpads, nail folds, and nails—and multiple paws can be affected at once.

 Dogs can be allergic to a variety of “triggers” such as pollen, mold, grass, specific foods, fleas, and more.
 The allergic reaction can lead to itchy feet and inflamed skin, especially around their paws — these symptoms may also be referred to as contact dermatitis.

 Like yeast, bacteria are also naturally occurring on your dog’s skin and in their environments.
 When skin is inflamed, bacteria can fall through the “cracks” in the paw skin’s barrier to cause infection.
 The infected paw pad might be usually swollen and reddish in appearance, and can sometimes come with a foul odor.